-AMY GOODMAN: We are broadcasting from Stanford University in Palo Alto, California today.
-The Society of Environmental Journalists is holding its seventeenth annual conference here this week.
+AMY GOODMAN: We are broadcasting from Stanford University in Palo Alto, California, today.
+The Society of Environmental Journalists is holding its 17th annual conference here this week.
 Today, we’ll discuss global warming, the solutions on the table, how both are being covered in the media.
-Last night, I moderated an event put on by the Aurora Institute with the Society of Environmental Journalists called "Clean, Secure and Efficient Energy: How Can We Have It All?"
+Last night, I moderated an event put on by the Aurora Institute with the Society of Environmental Journalists called “Clean, Secure, and Efficient Energy: How Can We Have It All?”

 GEORGE SHULTZ: During the Reagan administration, we confronted the problem of depletion of the ozone layer, and we developed a treaty called the Montreal Protocol that has not solved the problem but has done a great deal.
 It’s really an environmental treaty that worked.
 And it resulted — and it had the characteristic that it was universal.

 The Kyoto Protocol is a total failure.
 It just doesn’t come close, because it doesn’t cover everybody.
 You’ve got to get something that covers everybody.
 Then you’ve got to set some goals, to be sure, but you’ve got to have things that people actually do, actions to take, and pledge people to take those actions.
 Then something starts to happen.
 And then you start to focus.

 And this wasn’t in my article, but I’m a great believer that if you focus on something really hard, it’s amazing what comes out of that.
 If you start — really start to focus on how to save energy and do a better job of using energy in our homes, in our companies and wherever we are, there is so much low-hanging fruit, there’s fruit all over the ground to pick up that will make you much more energy-efficient.

 So that was the pitch in this article: Let’s get going, and let’s get going on a track where people actually will do something, not just talk about it, do something.